jidantang55/AdaFlow/README.md

 ## Editing

-To edit your video, first create a yaml config as in `configs/config.yaml`.
+To edit your video, first create a yaml config as yaml files in `configs`.
 Then run

 ```
-python run.py
+python run.py --config_path <yaml config file path>
 ```